carlosegana/LeakGPT_Game/README.md

 ## Contact

-For questions, challenge improvements, or demos: `carlos@example.com` (replace with your real email).
+    For questions, challenge improvements, or demos: `carloseganac@gmail.com`

 ---